Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc H - The Lost Soul.md

 ![[Heartstone.png]]
 <span class="credit">"Heartstone" by Caleb Cleveland.
 Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>

-[[Non-Player Characters#Victor Vallakovich|Victor]] informs the players that he will need access to a leyline—a font of natural magic—in order to fuel the *etherealness* ritual.
-If she is present, [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] informs the players that the cellar of Wachterhaus was built atop one such leyline, and offers its use for the ritual.
+[[Personnages Non-Joueurs#Victor Vallakovich|Victor]] informs the players that he will need access to a leyline—a font of natural magic—in order to fuel the *etherealness* ritual.
+If she is present, [[Personnages Non-Joueurs#Lady Fiona Wachter|Lady Wachter]] informs the players that the cellar of Wachterhaus was built atop one such leyline, and offers its use for the ritual.
 Otherwise, Victor sheepishly informs the players that he has identified a leyline that runs through Vallaki—and that he believes it to lie somewhere beneath Wachterhaus.

 If present, Lady Wachter first disables the protective circle around Wachterhaus in order to allow creatures to pass through the boundary of the Ethereal Plane.
 She then leads the players and Victor to <span class="citation">N4t.
 Cult Headquarters (p.
 114)</span>, setting her **cult fanatics** to guard the cellar entrances.
 Otherwise, the players must gain access to the Wachterhaus cellar themselves, whereupon Victor leads them to **N4t.
 Cult Headquarters** to enact the ritual.
 (See [[Arc D - The Tome of Strahd#D2b.
 Infiltrating the Estate|Arc D - The Tome of Strahd]] for more information about sneaking into Wachterhaus.)